getredash/website/src/pages/kb/user-guide/alerts/creating-new-alert-destination.md

 * ChatWork
 * Generic WebHook

+{% callout info %}

+The default destination for any alert is the email address for the user who created it.
+If you made an alert and need to be notified by email then you don't need to setup a new Alert Destination.
+Instead, toggle the switch beside your email address on the alert setup screen.

+{% endcallout %}

 To configure one, select it from **Create a New Alert Destination** dialogue and follow its prompts.

 ![](/assets/images/docs/gitbook/pick-a-destination.png)